 - 12x US Grappling Advance No-Gi Champion

-Karl started training in Judo in 2009 for self-defense.
-However, he quickly fell in love with competing and won multiple medals - even at the North Carolina & Tennessee State Championships.
+Karl started training in Judo in 2009 for self-defense and eventually earned his black belt at Bushido Judo School.
+He quickly fell in love with competing and won multiple medals - even at the North Carolina & Tennessee State Championships and ATJA Nationals.
 Competing in Judo tournaments sparked a greater interest in learning more about martial arts, leading Karl to take up Brazilian Jiu-Jitsu and Muay Thai in 2011.
-Since then, he has won multiple Muay Thai and Jiu-Jitsu tournaments.
+Since then, he has won multiple Muay Thai, Judo and Jiu-Jitsu tournaments.
 In addition to his competitive pursuits, Karl has taught numerous self-defense seminars for non-profits such as the LGBT Center of Raleigh, iNSIDEoUT, and ASPYRE.

 Karl has a B.S. in Behavioral Science and is a certified personal trainer with certificates in Nutrition, Strength and Conditioning & Yoga.
-In his free time when he's not training clients, he likes to play board games, Dungeons & Dragons, and walk his pets Dukat and Sisko.
+In his free time when he's not training clients or teaching yoga, he likes to play board games, Dungeons & Dragons, watch Star Trek, and walk his pets Dukat and Sisko.

 Thom started his martial arts journey earning his black belt TKD.
 He then shifted to study Muay Thai under Scott Francis, earning his instructor rank.
 He has had the opportunity to train with some amazing coaches and team members over the past 20 years in the Triangle area.